Performance Support • Quick Reference

 Try

 Honor the request: "Absolutely, let me get them for you."
-Don't treat it as a threat.
+Do not treat it as a threat.

 Avoid

 Stalling: "Let me see if they're available."
-If you said it, do it.
 Delay reads as dismissal.

 "I'm never coming back.
 This place is terrible."